cloudmesh/cloudmesh-cmsd/README.md

     cmsd --pipe
     cmsd COMMAND...

   This command passes the arguments to a docker container that runs cloudmesh.

   Arguments:
       COMMAND the commands we bass along

   Description:

     cmsd --help
         prints this manual page

-    cmsd --setup
+    cmsd --setup [--mongo]

-        downloads the source distribution, installs the image locally
+        sets up cmsd containers.
+        If --mongo flag is passed, only the mongo container will be setup.

     cmsd --clean

-        removes the container form docker
+        stops and removes cmsd containers

     cmsd --version
         prints out the version of cmsd and the version of the container

     cmsd --update

-        gets a new container form dockerhub
+        updates the cloudmesh repositories inside the cms-container

     cmsd --start

-        starts the mongodb
+        starts cmsd containers

     cmsd --stop

-        stops the mongodb
+        stops cmsd containers

     cmsd --ps
         lists the container processes

     cmsd --gui help
         find out which gui commands are available

     cmsd --gui quick
         runs cloudmesh gui on the docker container

     cmsd --shell
         enters the cms container and starts an interactive shell

     cmsd --pipe

-        You can pipe commands or scripts to the cmsd container

-            echo "banner a" | cmsd --pipe
+        You can pipe commands or scripts to the cmsd container echo "banner a" | cmsd --pipe

     cmsd COMMAND
         The command will be executed within the container, just as in case of cms.

     cmsd
         When no command is specified, cmsd will be run in interactive mode.
 ```

 ## Quickstart